-The only difference is that you place a paragraph rather than a sentence.
-The good news is that the same trick still applies.
+The main difference is simple: you’re placing an entire paragraph instead of a single sentence.
+The good news is that the same approach still works.

 Read the following passage to familiarize yourself with it.